smith-erik/smith-erik.github.io/_posts/christian_2017-12-08-Behind-the-Tweets-of-Trump.md

 Here are our results regarding word usage:

 > TODO: add word clouds.
-Can you do it Erik, thanks.
+Can you do it Erik?
+It is all prepared in my notebook at the end of the Washington Post part, thanks.
 In the end add some quick observation.

 ### Observations: